 The plan is designed to help keep your diabetes in control even though you are sick.
 When you have diabetes, even a minor illness can cause problems.

 Home treatment may be all that is needed to treat occasional nausea.

 - Watch for dehydration , and treat it early.
-Signs of dehydration include being thirstier than usual and having darker urine than usual.
+Signs of dehydration include being thirstier than usual and having less urine than usual.
 Older adults and young children can quickly become dehydrated.

-- Use acetaminophen, such as Tylenol, instead of aspirin or a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen, if you need to treat a fever or abdominal pain.
+- Don't use aspirin or a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen, to treat belly pain.

 - Take an over-the-counter antinausea medicine, such as meclizine (Antivert or Bonine) or dimenhydrinate (Dramamine), or an antihistamine, such as Benadryl.
 Don't give antihistamines to your child unless you've checked with the doctor first.

 - Try acupressure: